open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 Skills
 ~~~~~~

-difficulty of the task, represented by a Difficulty Class.

-The more difficult a task, the higher its DC.
-The Typical Difficulty
-Classes table shows the most common DCs.

 Each ability covers a broad range of capabilities, including skills that
 a character or a monster can be proficient in.
 A skill represents a
 specific aspect of an

-ability score, and an individual’s proficiency in a skill demonstrates a
+ability score, and an individual's proficiency in a skill demonstrates a
 focus on that aspect.
-(A character’s starting skill proficiencies are
+(A character's starting skill proficiencies are
-determined at character creation, and a monster’s skill proficiencies
+determined at character creation, and a monster's skill proficiencies
-appear in the monster’s stat block.)
+appear in the monster's stat block.)

-For example, a Dexterity check might reflect a character’s attempt to
+For example, a Dexterity check might reflect a character's attempt to
 pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each
 of these aspects of Dexterity has an associated skill: Acrobatics,
 Sleight of Hand, and Stealth, respectively.
 So a character who has